localhoct/os-remote/README.md

-and now go a head and install requirements by command << pip install -r requirements.txt >> Uses << python main.py >> to run the bot you can use your telegram robot by send starts command :)

-I Hope Enjoy :)
+and now go a head and install requirements by command << pip install -r requirements.txt >> Uses << python main.py >> to run the bot you can use your telegram robot by send starts command :) if you find any bug report to me on telegram https://t.me/loaclhoct I Hope Enjoy :)